-- 1. The Presiding Member acknowledges the letter of complaint within 7 days of receipt and the complainant is advised of the next steps in the Board process.
-The latter becomes part of the correspondence that will be dealt with at the next Board meeting while the public is excluded. - 2.
-The letter of complaint is tabled at the Board meeting and considered during public excluded time and referred to relevant parties for reporting back to the Board.
-The Board may decide whether to deal with the matter or to appoint a committee to investigate and recommend to the Board. - 3.
-At public excluded meetings of the Board/committee, the reports are received, and the parties may be invited to speak to their complaint or answer questions.
-The Board/committee considers the evidence and/or information and comes to a decision or recommendation. - 4.
-Depending on the delegated powers of the committee, either they or the Board come to a resolution as to how the Board will respond and/or what action will be taken. - 5.
-The Board's response and the resolution of the complaint is communicated to the parties to the complaint in writing.
-This constitutes the closure of the complaints process. - 6.
-Any of the parties may request the Board to reconsider their decision.
+1. The Presiding Member acknowledges letter of complaint within 7 days of receipt and the complainant is advised of the next steps in the Board process.
+The latter becomes part of the correspondence that will be dealt with at the next Board meeting while the public is excluded.

+2. The letter of complaint is tabled at the Board meeting and considered during public excluded time and referred to relevant parties for reporting back to the Board.
+The Board may decide whether to deal with the matter or to appoint a committee to investigate and recommend to the Board.

+3. At public excluded meetings of the Board/committee, the reports are received, and the parties may be invited to speak to their complaint or answer questions.
+The Board/committee considers the evidence and/or information and comes to a decision or recommendation.

+4. Depending on the delegated powers of the committee, either they or the Board come to a resolution as to how the Board will respond and/or what action will be taken.

+5. The Board's response and the resolution of the complaint is communicated to the parties to the complaint in writing.
+This constitutes the closure of the complaints process.

+6. Any of the parties may request the Board to reconsider their decision.
 However, for such a reconsideration to take place, there must be new relevant information.

-- 1. The person about whom a complaint is made will be informed as soon as practicable and given reasonable time to respond. - 2.
-Requests for confidentiality as to the identity of complainant will be respected unless natural justice demands otherwise. - 3.
-Issues that demand immediate attention e.g. allegations of serious wrongdoing, may require a special meeting of the Board to be called. - 4.
-Resolution or dismissal of the complaint must not be discussed before all the information is available. - 5.
-The Board will determine if there is any conflict of interest and act appropriately if there is one.
+1. The person about whom a complaint is made will be informed as soon as practicable and given reasonable time to respond.

+2. Requests for confidentiality as to the identity of the complainant will be respected unless natural justice demands otherwise.

+3. Issues that demand immediate attention e.g. allegations of serious wrongdoing, may require a special meeting of the Board to be called.

+4. Resolution or dismissal of the complaint must not be discussed before all the information is available.

+5. The Board will determine if there is any conflict of interest and act appropriately if there is one.

-- 6. The Board must exercise caution when dealing with complaints regarding staff, particularly in relation to confidentiality and processes to ensure the principles of natural justice are met.
+6. The Board must exercise caution when dealing with complaints regarding staff, particularly in relation to confidentiality and processes to ensure the principles of natural justice are met.
 It is advisable to seek independent advice in such cases.
-The Board will need to consider the relevant staff disciplinary policies, employment contracts and expert advice. - 7.
-Once the complaint process is closed, the Board will not enter into any further discussion/ correspondence on the matter. - 8.
-A complaint regarding lack of compliance in relation to the procedure will be actioned with urgency as a new complaint rather than a reconsideration of the previous issue. - 9.
-All complaints made by the community, parents or students will be documented and reported where appropriate.
-All employment relations issues will be documented and reported where appropriate. - 10.
-Insurance documents will be kept in an easily accessible location in the event the Board needs to contact them regarding indemnity. - 10.
-All documentation relating to the complaint will be kept in an appropriate confidential manner.
+The Board will need to consider the relevant staff disciplinary policies, employment contracts and expert advice.

+7. Once the complaint process is closed, the Board will not enter into any further discussion/ correspondence on the matter.

+8. A complaint regarding lack of compliance in relation to the procedure will be actioned with urgency as a new complaint rather than a reconsideration of the previous issue.

+9. All complaints made by the community, parents or students will be documented and reported where appropriate.
+All employment relations issues will be documented and reported where appropriate.

+10. Insurance documents will be kept in an easily accessible location in the event the Board needs to contact them regarding indemnity.

+10. All documentation relating to the complaint will be kept in a confidential manner and the complaints form will be completed.

+Review schedule: Triennially ------------------ -------------

+Review Date: 27/09/2022 Next Review Date: 2025

+Presiding Member\\\\\ Principal \\\\\